pbosetti/mightex/README.md

 cmake --build build -j4 -t install
 ```

-and you'll find all the goodies in `products_host`
+and you'll find all the goodies in `products_host`.

+If you only want to **use** the library on Windows, perhaps via Matlab, then you
+need to download a release version of the library (in zip format) and also be sure to have installed the [Microsoft Viaual C++ Redistributable package](https://visualstudio.microsoft.com/downloads/).
+Also, remember to use the porper WinUSB driver as per the point 4. above.